The Beauty Blind

 So that day, Lubna posted a Snap where she wrote, “I wish I will never lose the gift of being amazed.’’

-I started wondering since when I became a beauty blind, and when was the exact moment I lost the feeling of amazement.
+I started wondering since when I became a beauty blind?

 Of course, I searched in my weak memory for a single event where I said the word ‘wow’ after watching something new, and of course, I couldn’t find it.
 Then I surfed on all the pictures and videos I took in my previous trips, and by miracle I found one video I took in September 2017 in Koh Tao, Thailand, when I saw the Turtle Island and I literally said, “Wow, what a beauty.”